nstanev255/dsors/README.md

 # dsors

-dsors is a small discord gateway sdk.
+A small discord gateway sdk.

 ## tungstenite
 At the heart of DSORS is the `tungstenite` package, which is used as the websocket library, which powers the client connection. \